A Self-Serving Power Grab for Higher Paychecks — Now With Corporate Cash

 Measure B doesn't lock the new revenue into any specific program with safeguards.
 It goes into the general fund, where county supervisors and union negotiators can redirect it straight into payroll.
 That's not "funding healthcare" — that's a union-funded ballot measure to fatten their own members' paychecks at the expense of every Contra Costa family that buys groceries, gas, or clothes.

-If Measure B passes, the only guaranteed winners are the unions and the county employees they represent.
+If Measure B passes, the only guaranteed winners are the unions, the county employees they represent, and contractors like AMR.

 Everyone else pays the bill every time they open their wallet.